Scott8586/automated-incremental-backups/README.md

       -l, --no-logging      Disable automatic logging.
 Default is to log actions and errors to `DEST/PREFIX.log'.
       -p, --prefix          Prefix backup directories and the log-file with this.
-                              Default: `backup_auto'.
+                              Default: `backup'.
 This also affects what files are used for include and exclude - see `Additional Information'.
       -e, --rsh             Only for use when DEST is remote!
 Use this command to